G01d3nW01f/wp_scan_install_setup/README.md

 # wp_scan_install_setup

-ShellScript of setups for WPscan in ubuntu or LinuxMint
+ShellScript for setups to WPscan in ubuntu or LinuxMint